 One of the benefits of having a smart meter installed is that you can opt for a flexible pricing plan.
 A flexible pricing plan or time of use tariff means that you will be charged different rates for using electricity during peak, shoulder and off peak time slots.
 According to this plan, you will have to pay higher rates for using electricity at peak times, lower rates during the shoulder period and the lowest rate at off-peak times.
 This plan works best for people who regularly use electricity in non-peak times, or have the option to change their energy usage behaviour to non-peak periods.

-Yes, you can switch your energy supplier if you have a smart meter.
-In fact, switching becomes easier and faster because with a smart meter since you’ll have access to real-time data, you won’t need to wait for your next meter reading before the switch can be finalised.
-When you decide to switch suppliers, typically, you’ll have a 10-day cooling off period when you can cancel the switch and stay with your old provider without having to pay a termination fee.
+Yes, you can switch your energy provider if you have a digital meter.
+In fact, switching becomes easier and faster because with a digital meter since you’ll have access to real-time data, you won’t need to wait for your next meter reading before the switch can be finalised.

 Currently, in Australia, different states and energy providers have different policies for installing smart meters.
-For example, while Victoria has completed the mandatory rollout of over two million smart meters across the state, NSW and other states are giving residents the choice of whether they want a smart meter installed at their property or not.
-Generally, some companies are trying to replace traditional meters within a set timeframe, and others are only focusing on installing smart meters in new buildings or when old meters need replacement.
+For example, while Victoria has completed the mandatory rollout of over two million digital meters across the state, NSW and other states are giving residents the choice of whether they want a smart meter installed at their property or not.
+Some energy retailers are working to replace traditional meters with smart meters, while others are currently only focusing on installing digital meters in new buildings or when old meters need replacement.

-Just the way you are paying for the maintenance of your traditional meter, you will also have to pay for your smart meter.
+Just the way you are paying for the maintenance of your traditional meter, you will also have to pay for your digital meter.
 The electricity meter is owned by your electricity distributor who recovers the cost over time through your retailer.
-In short, the charges for installing and maintaining the smart meter is recovered through your electricity bill over time.
+In short, the charges for installing and maintaining the digital meter is recovered through your electricity bill over time.

 Your smart meter should be compatible with rooftop solar panels as well.
-Smart meters can calculate the electricity you send to the grid to ensure you are reimbursed for any applicable feed-in tariffs.
+Digital meters can calculate the electricity you send to the grid to ensure you are reimbursed for any applicable feed-in tariffs.